mrsimonsen/mlops_qa_bot/README.md

 **Phase 1: Foundation & Data Engineering (Local)**

 * **Task 1.1: Environment Setup**: Initialize a Git repository, set up a Python environment, and install Ollama for local LLM experimentation.
-* **Task 1.2: Documentation Scraping**: Write and execute scripts to scrape the official documentation for the MLOps tools that the bot will be an expert on.
+* **Task 1.2: Documentation Scraping**: Write and execute scripts to clone the official documentation repositories for the MLOps tools that the bot will be an expert on.
 These tools include ZenML, MLflow, Docker, and others.
+The script will then use `trafilatura` to extract and clean the text content from the documentation files (e.g., Markdown, reStructuredText).
 * **Task 1.3: Data Processing and Chunking**: Clean the scraped text to remove irrelevant artifacts and then split it into smaller, more manageable chunks for processing.
 * **Task 1.4: Vectorization and Storage**: Convert the text chunks into numerical embeddings and store them in a local ChromaDB instance to create a vector database.